CHARACTER CREATION

 After arriving at the Earth spacedock, you'll want to take the turbolift up to

-the admiral's office (door will be right in front of you), and get your first
+the admiral's office (door will be in the lobby off to the right of the

 missions (note that in order to turn-in your quests and receive new ones from